jjuanino/clame/doc/building_patches.rst

 ^^^^^^^^^^^^^^^^^^
 Optional variables are classified in two categories: free variables and special variables.
 Free variables are custom variables, with no special meaning.
-Special variables are also optionals, but if they happen, it must to follow some rules and has a special meaning to the build process.
+Special variables are also optional, but if they happen, it must to follow some rules and has a special meaning to the build process.
 The list of special variables is the following, along with the default value if not set.

 ``VERSION``: ``0``
     See `basic concepts <#basic-concepts>`__.
 Defaults to ``0`` (zero).
 ``INTERPRETER``: ``/bin/sh``
-    Is the absolute path to an executable that clame will uses to run the following scripts: ``checkinstall``, ``preinstall``, ``postinstall``,
+    Is the absolute path to an executable file that clame will use to run the following scripts: ``checkinstall``, ``preinstall``, ``postinstall``,
     ``preremove`` and ``postremove``.
-By default is ``/bin/sh``, as usually the above scripts will be coded as bourne shell scripts, but if the patch needs to run perl code, ``INTERPRETER`` can be set to ``/usr/bin/perl``.
+By default is ``/bin/sh``, as usually those scripts are coded as bourne shell ones, but if they were coded in perl, ``INTERPRETER`` could be set to ``/usr/bin/perl``.
 ``INTERPRETER_FLAGS``: none
     Flags to the ``INTERPRETER`` executable.
 For example, if you have to run your above perl scripts with warnings enabled, ``INTERPRETER_FLAGS`` will